Lemon2311/loadingScreen.js/README.md

 Include type="module" to the script reference<br>
 ![reference](https://github.com/Lemon2311/loadingScreen.js/assets/63803133/d53165a6-2696-40e6-ada6-20d01ce005fb)
 <br>
-and the loading screen will appear when your website is opened, and will dissapear when js is loaded.
+and the loading screen will appear when the website is opened, and will dissapear when js is loaded.